spacelift-io/user-documentation/docs/concepts/stack/creating-a-stack.md

 Contexts are sets of environment variables and related configuration,including hooks that can be shared across multiple stacks.
 By attaching a context, you ensure your stack has all the necessary configuration elements it needs to operate, without repeating the setup for each stack.

-Contexts can be automatically attached to stacks using the `autoattach:label` special label where `label` is the name of a label attached to stacks and/or modules in your Spacelift account you wish the policy to be attached to.
+Contexts can be automatically attached to stacks using the `autoattach:label` special label where `label` is the name of a label attached to stacks and/or modules in your Spacelift account you wish the context to be attached to.

 You can read more about contexts [here](../../concepts/configuration/context.md).